 Clay soil is made up mainly of clay particles.
-On the positive side, they are rich in nutrients.
-On the negative side, they can be hard to dig and poorly drained.
-They become waterlogged when it’s wet but crack as they dry out during extended dry periods.
+On the positive side, clay soils are rich in nutrients.
+On the other hand, they can be difficult to dig and poorly drained, becoming waterlogged when wet and then cracking as they dry out during extended dry periods.

 If you are unsure about whether your soil is clay or not, there is a simple soil test you can do using a sample of soil from your garden.
 Click to find out how to do the one-step test for soil type.

 As a quick guide, a handful of moist clay soil is easily squeezed to form into a ball or rolled into a sausage shape.
 The more clay, the better it can be shaped.

 In some areas, the garden’s topsoil may be a good garden loam but there may be clay in the subsoil that can impede drainage.

 Plants for clay soil